ark-lang/ark-docs/memory_allocation.md

 ## `alloc_raw`
 The `alloc_raw` function will allocate raw memory, it takes the amount of memory to allocate as an unsigned integer.
-Like the `alloc` function, the `alloc_raw` function will also return a pointer to the memory block that it allocated.
+Like the `alloc` function, the `alloc_raw` function will also return a pointer to the memory block that it allocates.

 ## `sizeof`